 Thomas Ankersmit is a musician and composer based in Berlin and Amsterdam.
 Working primarily through sound and installation, he produces complex and incredibly physical pieces of music.
-Primarily using the Serge modular synthesizer system since 2006 (both live and recorded) his work explores the psychoacoustic and physical properties of sound, experimenting with sound reflections, infrasonic vibrations, otoacoustic emissions and highly directional projections of sound.
+Primarily using the Serge modular synthesizer system since 2006 (both live and recorded) his work explores sound’s psychoacoustic and physical properties, experimenting with sound reflections, infrasonic vibrations, otoacoustic emissions and highly directional projections of sound.

 In “Homage to Dick Raaijmakers” Thomas Ankersmit produces an all-analogue electronic composition inspired by the legendary Dutch electronic music pioneer and multimedia artist Dick Raaijmakers (1930-2013).
-The piece is inspired in part by Raaijmaker’s music and his texts in relation to sound composition.
+The piece is partly inspired by Raaijmaker’s music and texts concerning sound composition.

 The work is also dedicated to Ankersmit’s late father, Thijl Ankersmit (1947-2016) whom he credits with introducing him to the concept of feedback, utilised throughout his career.
-In “Homage to DIck Raaijmakers” electronic feedback is utilised as a means of sonic sculpture, foregoing the use of samples or field recordings, Ankersmit generates sounds that could be described as cousins to physical phenomena such as earthquakes or storms using his modular system.
-Within this context, an important acknowledgement is that these associations are built in the mind of the viewer as opposed to intentional constructions.
+In “Homage to DIck Raaijmakers”, electronic feedback is utilised as a means of sonic sculpture, foregoing the use of samples or field recordings; Ankersmit generates sounds that could be described as cousins to physical phenomena such as earthquakes or storms using his modular system.
+Within this context, an important acknowledgement is that these associations are built in the viewer’s mind instead of intentional constructions.

 Ankersmit refers to this as the “Shadow phenomena of hearing” an example being otoacoustic emissions, the ear producing its own sounds in relation to stimulus tones within his music.
 The use of the Serge modular synthesiser impacts heavily, with the live production element especially important.
 The synthesiser’s ability to glitch, distort signals, and create internal feedback and bursts of sound impacting other sounds already in motion are integral to his work.
 The system allows for the exploration of tight, calculated tones as well as the exploration of sonic impurities.